top of page

 The Incredible Hulk for Nintendo Game Boy Advance

-Based on the 60's comics with great original art cut scenes connecting decent isometric dungeon crawling.
-Unfortunately, the only notable bosses are Executioner & Abomination & both uncharacteristically shoot lasers.
+It's based on the '60s comics instead of the movie.
+Has a strong presentation with some fun original art cut scenes connecting decent isometric dungeon crawling levels.
+The only real bosses are The Executioner and Abomination and they both uncharacteristically shoot lasers.

 Release: May 28, 2003